sighphyre/UnleashAndRedis/README.md

 # Unleash With Remote Segment

 This repo is to demonstrate how Unleash can be used with a Segment or set of constraints that are too large to fit into memory/pipe over network.
+There's no hard rule for what too large means but a constraint with over a hundred values is where you'd want to start looking into this approach.

 ## What is this?